cfeenstra67/chess.python/README.md

 # chess.python
 My solution to the classic programming problem--finding how to place n queens on an n x n chess board.

 Note that this is very much a "brute force" solution to the problem.
-I wrote this after seeing it presented in a python book, so speed was not my primarily concern so much as finding a solution that would always work.
+I wrote it after seeing the problem presented in a python book, so speed was not my primarily concern so much as finding a solution that would always work.

 To test, run these commands in terminal (to run on Windows, adjust syntax accordingly):
 1. cd <chess.py path>